VickenMat/War-of-the-Worlds/World War I/Thoughts.md

 Questions
+- Where was China in all of this?
+- Why does South America never engage in World Wars?
 - Was the sinking of the [[Lusitania]] valid?
 	- I think so
 	- Americans knew of the war and chance it could be shot at, also entering a war zone